When are the Golden Globes? Key times to know for the 2024 awards ceremony

 What time do the the Golden Globes start?

 The 2024 Golden Globe Awards will take place at the Beverly Hilton hotel in Los Angeles on Sunday, January 7 at 8:00 p.m.
 ET (5:00 p.m.
 PT), just after the New York Giants vs. Philadelphia Eagles game on CBS.
-The Globes will air live on CBS and stream live on Paramount +.
+The Globes will air live on CBS and stream live for subscribers who have the Paramount+ with Showtime plan.

 What time do the Golden Globes end?